KPettingerEEN/SuperSimpleFPSPack/README.md

 Getting Started:

 * You will notice that the default world has nothing in it, this is by design
+* You can either follow the steps below to create a new level blueprint OR migrate the content folder using the instructions later on

+Creating a New Level Blueprint:

 * Open up the Character folder
 * Create a new level blueprint
+* Name it what you want
 * Add the following objects to the world:

   1. SkyLight